 PRHFA or its authorized representative will perform the underwriting review after the Lending Institution has completed its preliminary loan underwriting prior to committing funds to an Applicant.
-To facilitate the underwriting review, PRHFA or its authorized representative will perform the CDBG-DR assistance underwriting review in accordance with these Guidelines and Program Documents.
+Such underwriting review shall be done in accordance with these Guidelines and Program Documents.
+Failure to comply with these Guidelines and Program Documents shall result in the return of the case to the Participating Institution for corrections.

-Upon determining the loan meets the Program's requirements, PRHFA Underwriter will perform an underwriting review based on the underwriting parameters outlined in these Guidelines.
+Upon determining the loan meets the Program's requirements, the PRHFA will perform an underwriting review based on the underwriting parameters outlined in these Guidelines.